Transformation front kinetics in deformable ferromagnets: Theory

 The change of the total angular momentum of the lattice continuum is due to the tractions, the volumetric forces, the interaction with the spin continuum, and the forces at the interface:

 where $\vectorn{c}_\mathrm{SL}$ is the couple per unit of mass due to the spin continuum acting on the lattice continuum.

-The change of the total angular momentum of the spin continuum is due to the contact force at the boundary, the volumetric couples, and the interaction with the lattice continuum:
+The change of the total angular momentum of the spin continuum is due to the contact forces at the boundary, the volumetric couples, and the interaction with the lattice continuum:

 where $\vectorn{q}$ is the surface exchange contact force\footnote{Vector $\vectorn{q}$ should be understood as some local quantity analogous to a magnetic induction field.
 It acts on magnetic moment $\vectorn{m}$ of a unit of mass.
 Due to this analogy, it produces local torque $\vectorn{\tau} = \vectorn{m}\times\vectorn{q}$ (per unit of surface).}, $\vectorn{c}_\mathrm{E}$ is the electromagnetic couple per unit of mass, $\vectorn{c}_\mathrm{LS}$ is the couple per unit of mass due to the lattice continuum acting on the spin continuum.
 Without loss of generality\footnote{As will be seen later from the transformation to the local form of the balance laws, this can be done because the time-evolution of $\vectorn{m}$ must have the form given by equation \eqref{eq:mdotgen}.}, it can be assumed that the couples that link both continua result from the existence of local magnetic induction field $\vectorn{B}_\mathrm{L}$: